TMC asks MP Sisir Adhikari to explain why he participated in Vice Prez poll | Politics

 Trinamool Congress MP and Leader of the House in the Lok Sabha Sudip Bandyopadhyay has written to fellow parliamentarian Sisir Adhikari asking him to explain why he participated in the vice presidential election when the party had decided to abstain from the process.

-The Mamta Banerjee-led party had decided not to be a part of the vice presidential poll, alleging the joint Opposition candidate was chosen without due consultation.
+The Mamata Banerjee-led party had decided not to be a part of the vice presidential poll, alleging the joint Opposition candidate was chosen without due consultation.

+If someone flouts the party’s guideline, it shows his or her proximity to BJP, TMC’s West Bengal spokesperson Kunal Ghosh said in Kolkata.

 ''Please refer to my letter dated 4 August 2022, wherein you were informed that our parliamentary party members both Lok Sabha and Rajya Sabha would abstain from voting in the Vice-Presidential election on Saturday, 6 August 2022.

-''We have noted that you cast your vote in the Vice-Presidential Elections held today,'' Bandyopadhyay said.
+''We have noted that you cast your vote in the Vice-Presidential Elections held today,'' Bandyopadhyay said in a letter to Adhikari.

 No party can apply a whip in the Vice Presidential poll.
 So, the Trinamool Congress won't be able to act in the Lok Sabha against Sisir Adhikari for flouting party instructions.